espressif/esp-sr/docs/en/flash_model/README.rst

 .. only:: esp32s3

-    ESP32-S3 can load model data from SPIFFS or SD card.
+    ESP32-S3 can load model data from flash or SD card.

-Load Model Data from SPIFFS
+Load Model Data from flash
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Write a partition table: